John-Otago/PhD-Plus/README.md

 - **So What Are You Going to Do with That?
 Finding Careers Outside Academia, 3rd ed.** (S Basalla et al., 2014, University of Chicago Press)

 **Again, mostly written and published in the US.
 Students in other countries should pick up the key points and apply them to the local context.**

+---
+**Most PhD graduates (especially in HASS) will not get a career-track academic job.
+In a small country like ours, even those who can often spend 2-5 years on the market before they land a job.
+I ask all my PhD students to consider and prepare for a dual career track (academic and non-academic) from Day One.**

+**Check out this list to understand the academic job market: https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md#04-the-academic-job-market.**

+**For those in the US, the Biden administration has committed to more research funding especially in STEM, which may have a flow-on effect in HASS.
+It is still unclear whether this will lead to another 'research boom' similar to that during the Cold War when the US invested heavily in science and technology that boosted funding for universities.
+It is also unclear whether this will change the academic job market.**

+**Last note: networking is important for both academic and non-academic careers!**

 [**Back to Table of Contents**](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#table-of-contents)